albuck/Ratise-layout/docs/ratise_levels.md

 [To the top](../README_eng.md)

-RATISE WITH ALL CHARACTERS IN ONE PICTURE
+LITHUANIAN RATISE WITH ALL CHARACTERS IN ONE PICTURE
 -----------------------------------------

 This is four level layout: